Indigenous crafts in Quebec: traditions and new creations for a refined and conscious clientele

 The materials — leather, feathers, wood, bone, natural stones — are chosen with respect, in harmony with the seasons and the environment.

-🪵 Skills that require time and respect
+🪵 Skills that demand time and respect

-Every detail has meaning:
+Every detail has a meaning:

 - the circle of the drum evokes the cycle of life;

-- Feathers symbolize lightness and guidance;
+- feathers symbolize lightness and guidance;

-- Leather represents strength, memory, and continuity.
+- leather represents strength, memory, and continuity.

 In my workshop, I let nature guide the process.

-💎 Indigenous art today: authenticity and elegance
+💎 Today's Indigenous art: authenticity and elegance

 Collectors and art lovers seek authentic pieces, made with intention and precision, where aesthetics meet spirituality.